jdx/mise/README.md

           Use the global config file (~/.config/rtx/config.toml) instead of the local one

   -e, --env <ENV>
-          [experimental] Modify an environment-specific config file like .rtx.<env>.toml
+          Modify an environment-specific config file like .rtx.<env>.toml

   -p, --path <PATH>
           Specify a path to a config file or directory If a directory is specified, it will look for .rtx.toml (default) or .tool-versions